Chipping Sodbury: Education

 Chipping Sodbury has two government funded primary schools and a secondary school.

 Chipping Sodbury School, the secondary school, caters for children aged 11 to 18 and describes itself as a 'Specialist Technology School'.
 The School shares a sixth form, named Cotswold Edge, with both Brimsham Green School and Yate International Academy.
 Subjects taken by students are split between the three locations.
 The School obtained a 'Requires Improvement' status from Ofsted in 2018.

 St John's Mead Primary School is named after the parish church, St. John's Chipping Sodbury.
 The other primary school is Raysfield Infants and Junior schools.
 Also within the parish boundary is Old Sodbury Primary School.

 Dodington Parish Hall, which is situated next to Raysfield Junior and Infant Schools, is also the home of Raysfield Preschool.

 Toponymy

 The town's name is recorded in Old English (in the dative case) as Soppanbyrig = "Soppa's fort".
 "Chipping" (from Old English cēping) means that a market was held there.

 Notable people

 Edward Jenner, pioneer of vaccination in the 18th century, started his medical training in Sodbury, observing people catching cowpox and then not catching smallpox.

 RC "Jack" Russell: former England cricket wicketkeeper and artist owns an art gallery in the town.

+Chris Sawyer: creator of the RollerCoaster Tycoon, Transport Tycoon games and Chris Sawyer's Locomotion.

 Sir James Dyson, inventor of the Dual Cyclone bagless vacuum cleaner, lives at Dodington Park just outside Chipping Sodbury.

 J. K. Rowling, author of the Harry Potter fantasy series, was born in 1965 at the Chipping Sodbury Maternity Hospital (later the Chipping Sodbury Memorial Day Centre), on Station Road, Yate.
 Until the age of four, she lived with her parents in Sundridge Park, Yate.